 Since the completion of Phase I, the FDEP dive program has undergone a transition, due to internal staff changes, and is no longer pursuing American Academy of Underwater Sciences (AAUS) diving safety standards.
 As per the new FDEP diving directives, any activities which can be described as 'diving operations' are to follow the U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) regulation set forth in 29 CFR, Part 1910, Subpart T, Commercial Diving Operations, as stated in Recommendation 8.
-Although state agencies are not required to follow these regulations, FDEP may use the OHSA requirements as its safety standard when the requirements do not conflict with applicable Florida law or prevent FDEP from carrying out its mission.
+FDEP may use the OHSA requirements as its safety standard when the requirements do not conflict with applicable Florida law or prevent FDEP from carrying out its mission.
 This change in direction means that Recommendation 8 is more closely met, in that only divers operating under OHSA standards will collect evidence or scientific data that will be used as evidence in subsequent litigation.